The Vacuum Tube

 A Western Electric 408A Tube

 The Vacuum Tube (also know as an Electron Tube) is a device used to amplify, switch, modify, or create an electrical signal by controlling the movement of electrons in a low-pressure (vacuum) space.
+It was invented by an English electrical engineer and physicist named Sir John Ambrose Fleming in 1904.

-Early Vacuum Tube computer systems:
+Early Vacuum Tube Computers:

 - ABC (1942)